NathanWang00/nathanwang00.github.io/_projects/(7) Overdraw.md

 For this project I was the sole developer, meaning that I did everything from combat, to enemy design, to UI and animation. *Overdraw* was one of the first games that I've made, and it was developed mainly within Construct 3.

 <p class="text-center">
-{% include elements/button.html link="https://drive.google.com/file/d/1S6QnbcgIXh5pa-WldvR7bldErw-uU0Gc/view?usp=sharing" text="Mobile APK Download" %}
+{% include elements/button.html link="https://drive.google.com/file/d/1S6QnbcgIXh5pa-WldvR7bldErw-uU0Gc/view?usp=sharing" style="primary" text="Mobile APK Download" %}
 </p>